 Next, consider the many layers and materials used to comprise the outer parts of a roof:

 Your new roof installation might include repairs or replacement for any of these materials, all of which affect your expected cost and installation schedule.
-Poor-quality repairs to decking, the underlayment, and other such materials also means risking additional roof damage over time, which is why it’s best to rely on a professional roofing company near you for any repairs and roof installation you need to have done.
+Poor-quality repairs to decking, underlayment and other such materials also mean risking additional roof damage over time, which is why it’s best to rely on a professional roofing company near you for any repairs and roof installation you need to have done.

 Because a home’s roof consists of so many layers and various materials, a homeowner might not be qualified to determine it’s time for a new roof installation by visual inspection alone!
 A roofing contractor near you is the best choice for a proper roof inspection and for noting needed repairs.

 However, homeowners would do well to note some signs of roofing damage and needed roof repairs or replacement.
 You’ll then know when it’s time to call for a roof inspection and start budgeting for a new roof installation!